jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     COLON
         ...                 \ init FORTH part

-    \   NOECHO              \ uncomment if your app runs without terminal LIT RECURSE IS WARM \ insert START (so your init app) in the FORTH init process (WARM)              \ then continue the FORTH init process ;
+        LIT RECURSE IS WARM \ replace (WARM) as part of FORTH init by START in the FORTH init process ABORT               \ then end the FORTH init process.
+    ;